 Reframe the Message to the Positive

-If you are working to discourage peers from exhibiting specific high-risk driving behaviors during National Teen Driver Safety Week or throughout the year, here are ideas to help reframe the message.
+If you are working to discourage peers from exhibiting specific high-risk driving behaviors during National Teen Driver Safety Week or throughout the year, here are ideas to help reframe the message to the positive for teens.
 Feel free to use these messages or to create your own.

 High risk behavior = Driving distracted by talking or texting on cell phone while driving.